 - Select Send offer to buyers.

-The offer will be sent to the most recent watchers of the item (up to 10 watchers).
-The first buyer to accept the offer gets the item.
-If nobody accepts the offer within 48 hours it expires.
+Offers to interested buyers will be sent to the most recent watchers of the item (up to 10 watchers).
+The first buyer to accept an offer gets the item.
+If nobody accepts the offer within 48 hours, it expires.

 Sending a custom offer using the "Reply with offer" button